 PDF download Download Article

 If you’ve been seeing TikTokers writing in a yellow font on their videos and wondering what the significance of the color choice is, you’re not alone.
 The yellow font theory is consuming everyone’s feed (and confusing them), but luckily, we’re here to break it down for you.
-In this article, we’ll explain everything you need to know about the yellow font trend, including what it means, where it comes from, and how to participate.
+We talked to trend expert Jemaree Jay to help us explain everything you need to know about the yellow font trend, including what it means, where it comes from, and how to participate.
 Plus, we'll get into why some TikTok users are using a pink font in their videos!

 An Overview of the Yellow Font Theory

-The yellow font theory is about being emotionally vulnerable online.
+Trend expert Jemaree Jay says yellow font often indicates meaningful or emotional topics.
 TikTok users post deep, personal details about their lives in yellow text, with the phrase “yellow font” or “yellow font theory” at the end.
 Alternatively, some use yellow font to confuse others and increase their post engagement.

 Section 1 of 4: